 Back in 2014, three times as many over 65s voted to stay in the UK as voted for independence.
 One of the reasons P4Indy exists is to persuade our age group of the benefits of Scotland being independent.

-To that end we have produced a leaflet that acknowledges the concerns of older people and compares them to the concerns of the younger generation.
+To that end we have produced an A5 double-sided leaflet that acknowledges the concerns of older people and compares them to the concerns of the younger generation.
 It’s meant as a simple small handout to give to friends, neighbours, families.
 Something that might get them thinking – whichever generation they are in.

 If you want to use these images on a website, please do.
-If you want to print off some copies. please do.
-It’s A5 size.
+If you want to print off some copies, this is a higher resolution PDF version.

 Here it is.
 It’s A4 size, in our print run we have it folded to A5.